jaipkapoor99/jaipkapoor99/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=jaipkapoor99&layout=compact&theme=radical&hide_border=true)
 ![GitHub Streak](https://streak-stats.demolab.com/?user=jaipkapoor99&theme=radical&hide_border=true)

-### AI-Driven Engineering Philosophy
+### **AI**-Driven Engineering Philosophy

 My approach to software engineering is rooted in an **AI-first mindset**.
-I believe that modern development is most effective when human expertise is augmented by a powerful, integrated AI toolchain.
+I believe that modern development is most effective when human expertise is augmented by a powerful, integrated **AI toolchain**.
 This philosophy is not about replacing fundamental skills but amplifying them.
-By leveraging AI for everything from architectural brainstorming and code generation to advanced debugging and workflow automation, I can build more robust, sophisticated, and production-ready systems in a fraction of the time.
+By leveraging **AI** for everything from architectural brainstorming and code generation to advanced debugging and workflow automation, I can build more robust, sophisticated, and production-ready systems in a fraction of the time.

-This methodology allows me to focus on high-level problem-solving and creative solutions, while AI handles the routine, boilerplate, and often time-consuming aspects of development.
+This methodology allows me to focus on high-level problem-solving and creative solutions, while **AI** handles the routine, boilerplate, and often time-consuming aspects of development.
 The result is a hyper-efficient workflow that produces high-quality, maintainable, and innovative software.

-### AI Toolchain & Infrastructure
+### **AI** Toolchain & Infrastructure

--   **Core AI Assistants:**
+-   **Core **AI** Assistants:**
     -   **Gemini & Claude:** For advanced reasoning, architectural design, and complex code generation.
-    -   **Copilot & Cursor:** For intelligent, real-time code completion and AI-native editing.
+    -   **Copilot & Cursor:** For intelligent, real-time code completion and **AI-native** editing.
     -   **Jules & Perplexity:** For specialized coding tasks, research, and exploring novel solutions.
 -   **Supporting Infrastructure:**
-    -   A dedicated cluster of **13 MCP servers** for development, testing, and deployment.
+    -   A dedicated cluster of **13 MCP servers** for development, testing, and deployment:
+        -   **Aether:** Primary orchestration and command server.
+        -   **Helios:** High-performance build and CI/CD server.
+        -   **Morpheus:** Manages containerized development environments.
+        -   **Nyx:** Handles security, monitoring, and access control.
+        -   **Oracle:** Dedicated to database management and persistent storage.
+        -   **Phoenix:** Automated testing and quality assurance server.
+        -   **Prometheus:** Manages data pipelines and ETL processes.
+        -   **Quantum:** For experimental **AI** model training and research.
+        -   **Styx:** Secure artifact and package repository.
+        -   **Tesseract:** Handles large-scale data processing and analytics.
+        -   **Titan:** High-availability deployment and production server.
+        -   **Vortex:** Manages internal networking and service discovery.
+        -   **Zephyr:** Load balancing and traffic management server.

 ### Professional Summary

-**AI-driven Software Engineer** with deep expertise in C++20, competitive programming, and full-stack development.
+**AI-driven** Software Engineer with deep expertise in C++20, competitive programming, and full-stack development.
 My core competency lies in architecting and implementing sophisticated, production-ready systems by leveraging a powerful, integrated **AI toolchain**.
 I specialize in creating automated, hyper-efficient workflows that enhance code quality, accelerate development, and drive innovation.

 ### Personal Statement

 I am a software engineer who thrives at the intersection of advanced algorithms, full-stack development, and cutting-edge **AI-driven engineering**.
-My passion lies in building complex, high-impact solutions, and my methodology is defined by a deep integration of AI tools throughout the entire development lifecycle.
+My passion lies in building complex, high-impact solutions, and my methodology is defined by a deep integration of **AI** tools throughout the entire development lifecycle.

 My work on **Bookify**, a production-ready event booking platform, is a testament to this philosophy.
 I architected and built this application from the ground up using React, TypeScript, and Supabase, with **Gemini** and **Claude** as my constant collaborators for architectural design, code generation, and debugging.
 This project, which led to a commercial opportunity, showcases my ability to deliver high-quality, enterprise-grade software in a hyper-efficient, **AI-first** manner.

-This same AI-augmented approach is evident in my other projects, such as the **Interactive Tic-Tac-Toe Game**.
+This same **AI-augmented** approach is evident in my other projects, such as the **Interactive Tic-Tac-Toe Game**.
 Here, I applied a modern frontend stack—React, TypeScript, and Tailwind CSS—to a classic problem, focusing on a clean, responsive UI and a modular codebase.
-The game's logic is encapsulated in a custom React Hook (`useTicTacToe`), demonstrating my commitment to writing maintainable, well-structured code, a process significantly streamlined by my AI toolchain.
+The game's logic is encapsulated in a custom React Hook (`useTicTacToe`), demonstrating my commitment to writing maintainable, well-structured code, a process significantly streamlined by my **AI toolchain**.

 I am constantly seeking opportunities to push the boundaries of what's possible with an **AI-augmented workflow**.
 My unique blend of full-stack expertise, deep algorithmic knowledge, and a state-of-the-art **AI toolchain** allows me to tackle complex challenges with creativity and efficiency.